 A reactive power is the amount or proportion of power that is out-of-phase with the other transmitting powers, known as the true power and apparent power.

 Is reactive power good or bad?

-In general a reactive power will be good for an electric system.
+In general, a reactive power will be good for an electric system.
 The reactive power provided to or by the system is used to regulate the voltage of a system.
 For example, if the voltage is not high enough in a system then the active power may not be supplied.
-A reactive power is then introduced to increase the voltage and allow the active power to transfer and do work.
+Reactive power is then introduced to increase the voltage and allow the active power to transfer and do work.